ikumen/today-i-learned/posts/til/huffman-coding.md

      (t,1)       (g,2)
 ```

-The code for each symbol is the build up of "0"s and "1"s along the path to the a symbol's node.
+The code for each symbol is the build up of "0"s and "1"s along the path to a symbol's node.
 For our 4 symbols and the frequencies they have in our sample data, this is the resulting encoding scheme.

 ```bash
 # Huffman generated encoding scheme